 7) Total Value Locked

-What to do if you’re involved in one?
+What to do if you’re in a Rug Pull?

-The first thing you should do is remove your investment if you notice that it is going to be rug pulled, this can be tricky as some time locks you where you cant withdraw within 48 hours of their initial opening.
+The first thing you should do is remove your investment if you notice that it is going to be rug pulled.
+This can be tricky because some of the rug pull smart contracts locks your assets so you can’t withdraw within 48 hours of their initial opening.

 Thirdly, you should reach out to the Rug Doctor and maybe they can add the token to their list.